jlinoff/pam/README.md

 You can also click or tap on the title of the opened record to close it.

 ### Status Section
-Below the records section is the section where ephemeral status messages are displayed.
+Below, at the bottom, is the records section is the section where ephemeral status messages are displayed.
 The messages disappear after about 1.5 seconds but the duration is controlled by a preference that you can set.
 See the [Preferences](#preferences) section for more information.

 The status messages are used to provide activity feedback like showing how many bytes were copied to a clipboard when a copy button is